 Charitable Organizations: The Rotary International North American Youth Exchange Network

 Educational Organizations: ACT National Compass Conference, Illinois, Pennsylvania and Wisconsin College Admissions Counselors; Framingham (Mass) State, Utah State and Murray (Ky.)
 State Universities and Northeast State Community (Tenn.) and Highland (Ill.)
-Community Colleges; Phi Theta Kappa Honor Society; Wisconsin Department of Public Instruction; Madison (WI) Area Technical College
+Community Colleges; Phi Theta Kappa Honor Society; Wisconsin Department of Public Instruction; Madison (WI) Area Technical College; National Aeronautic and Space Administration (NASA)

 “It was a wonderful mix of humor, nostalgia, philosophy and thought-provoking content — just right for a dinner speech.”
 “Overall, an interesting and inspiring program.”